Vakkom Abdul Khader: Trial and sentence

 After all of the twenty men including Abdul Khader, Satyen Bardhan, Fauja Singh and Anandan were arrested, they were then removed to Fort St. George, India at Madras in due course of time.
-They were even tortured in Madras Fort in order to tell all the secret about their intention to enter India, which was their own Motherland.
+They were even tortured in Madras Fort in order to tell all the secret about their intention to enter India, which was their own Motherland..
+Special judge E E Mack was in charge of conducting the trial.
+He soon realised that there was no proper law available to implicate them.

+Enemy Agents Ordinance1943 was then promulgated in January, 1943 and in February the trial was undertaken under Section 3 of this ex-post-facto law, well against the basic legal principle of Non-retroactivity and four INA soldiers including Abdul Khader was sentenced to death.

-Death
+Death and legacy

 The soldiers of the Indian National Army, Abdul Khader and his three comrades Satyen Bardhan, Fauja Singh and Anandan were executed in the Madras Penitentiary on 10 September 1943.
 Almost the whole night previous to the executions the prison reverberated with the song Vande Mataram.
+He wrote in his latter to his father:"In this struggle of freedom which resembles a full moon; I am a candle.
+May Allah give you the strength to realise that your son will breathe his last at 6am and you won’t see him tomorrow.....God has bestowed upon me a peaceful and tranquil mind.
+In the present helpless position, nothing is in our hands to change the verdict.
+Don't be disturbed.
+In this holy month of Ramadan let's accept it as God's will in the form of sacrifice on the altar of freedom of motherland.
+Man is destined to death as every animal.
+But he can give it a purpose and perfume.
+That's what I did.
+I did everything purposefully, sincerely and selflessly.
+The clock is about to strike twelve midnight.
+The initial moments of the day of my death are closing up…I have no consolation to offer you.
+We shall meet in heaven.
+Do not grieve for me…From the eye witnesses of my death, one day you will learn how calmly and bravely I faced death.
+You will be proud and happy then."
 With great courage, each of them, Abdul Khader, Satyen Bardhan, Fauja Singh and Anandan, ascended the steps to the gallows while raising the slogan of Vande Mataram, which meant "Hail my Motherland".
 Abdul Khader himself raised the slogan "Netaji Subhas Babu ki jai!
 Down with the British Government!
 Victory to India!"

 Khader and others were executed at on Friday, 10 September 1943, at twelve o'clock midnight.

 A small memorial is built at Travancore in their memory.
+India Post issued a stamp in memory of Vakkom Abdul Khader on 25 May 1998 (PSS No.1791).